intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama3_llamacpp_ollama_quickstart.md

 Now, you can easily run Llama 3 on Intel GPU using `llama.cpp` and `Ollama` with IPEX-LLM.

-See the demo of running Llama-3-8B-Instruct on Intel Arc GPU using ollama below.
+See the demo of running Llama-3-8B-Instruct on Intel Arc GPU using `Ollama` below.

 <video src="https://llm-assets.readthedocs.io/en/latest/_images/ollama-llama3-linux-arc.mp4" width="100%" controls></video>